-This lockdown may have left us prone to introspection and reflection but as tempting as it is, this is no time to be looking back, something that people are rather too keen to do when talking about Walmgate Ale House and The Chopping Block, its resident restaurant.
+This lockdown may have left us prone to introspection and reflection but as tempting as it is, this is no time to be looking back, something that people are rather too keen to do when talking about Walmgate Ale House and The Chopping Block York, its resident restaurant.
 Its previous incarnation as Meltons Too, sister to Scarcroft Road’s Meltons, was something of an institution and its subsequent rebrand as Walmgate Ale House established itself as a comfortable place to enjoy a pint before its upper floor became The Chopping Block.
 With time for a bit of a rethink and spruce up suddenly available, this is an opportunity that’s been grasped with both hands as The Chopping Block launches a new menu with a range of classic French dishes to try.

 With the market for delivered food being where it’s at right now and precious few options to enjoy French food in York, this seems like a sensibly pragmatic decision as long as consideration is given to constructing a menu that travels well.
 Rather than ask for specific dishes from the menu, I suggested the guys send a selection of those that they thought best represented the new offering, which features a range of French salads along side the usual starters, mains and desserts.
 As far as getting your hands on the food there’re delivery and collection options available, with the latter being something I’d encourage due to the significant chunk of a restaurant’s profit taken by popular delivery services.